trolldbois/python-haystack/README.md

  - `haystack-live-search` search CLI
  - `haystack-live-show` show CLI for a live process

-For a Rekall OS memory dump
+For a Rekall memory dump
 ---------------------------
  - `haystack-rekall-search` search CLI for a specific process in a rekall dump
  - `haystack-rekall-show` show CLI
  - `haystack-rekall-dump` dump a specific process to a haystack process dump

-For a Rekall OS memory dump
+For a Volatility memory dump
 ---------------------------
  - `haystack-volatility-search`  search CLI for a specific process in a volatility dump
  - `haystack-volatility-show` show CLI